Volume 02 — 2026A Bread-First Stand Mixer

 Revolution Mixer V2No.
 R-V21-Year Warranty

-BAKERS WEEKLY 2025 — “The bread mixer the rest are quietly imitating.”COOK'S MONTHLY — “Outperformed everything in our heavy-dough test.”SOURDOUGH JOURNAL — “The closest thing to a commercial mixer for $400.”KITCHEN GEAR REVIEW — “A near-perfect 4-loaf machine.”
+BAKERS WEEKLY 2025 — “The bread mixer the rest are quietly imitating.”COOK'S MONTHLY — “Outperformed everything in our heavy-dough test.”SOURDOUGH JOURNAL — “It kneads four loaves of heavy dough without flinching.”KITCHEN GEAR REVIEW — “A near-perfect 4-loaf machine.”

-BAKERS WEEKLY 2025 — “The bread mixer the rest are quietly imitating.”COOK'S MONTHLY — “Outperformed everything in our heavy-dough test.”SOURDOUGH JOURNAL — “The closest thing to a commercial mixer for $400.”KITCHEN GEAR REVIEW — “A near-perfect 4-loaf machine.”
+BAKERS WEEKLY 2025 — “The bread mixer the rest are quietly imitating.”COOK'S MONTHLY — “Outperformed everything in our heavy-dough test.”SOURDOUGH JOURNAL — “It kneads four loaves of heavy dough without flinching.”KITCHEN GEAR REVIEW — “A near-perfect 4-loaf machine.”

 Manifesto / 01